 The minimum of meetings of the Committee shall be four or such other number as may be agreed at a General Meeting.

-The Chairman, or the Secretary/Treasurer in the absence of the Chairman, shall preside over all meetings of the Association and produce a report for presentation at the General Meeting on all issues of significant importance to Association members.
+The Chairman, or the Secretary/Treasurer in the absence of the Chairman, shall preside over all meetings of the Group and produce a report for presentation at the General Meeting on all issues of significant importance to Association members.

-The Secretary shall take minutes of all meetings and conduct the correspondence of the Association, or in the absence of the Secretary, by any other person nominated by the chair of the meeting.
+The Secretary shall take minutes of all meetings and conduct the correspondence of the Group, or in the absence of the Secretary, by any other person nominated by the chair of the meeting.

-The Treasurer shall handle all monies of the Association and produce an audited annual statement of income and expenditure at the end of the financial year.
+The Treasurer shall handle all monies of the Group and produce an audited annual statement of income and expenditure at the end of the financial year.

 General Meetings